 Safeguarding at St Thomas More

-St Thomas More Catholic Primary School recognises the importance of providing a Christian ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
-All those directly connected have an essential role to play in making it safe and secure.
+Here at St Thomas More Catholic Primary School, we recognise the importance of providing a Christian ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.

 If you are worried about a child: